-- pursuing the clinical development of EPI-7386 as a monotherapy treatment for patients with mCRPC resistant to the current standard of care, as a safe and effective therapy for those prostate cancer patients whose tumors have progressed on current antiandrogen therapy while remaining prevalently driven by the AR pathway; - combining Aniten compounds with second-generation antiandrogens in earlier lines of therapy.
-The Company, with industry partners, has been conducting clinical trials of combinations of EPI-7386 and second-generation antiandrogens in patients with nmCRPC, mCRPC, mHSPC and neo-adjuvant prostate cancer surgical therapy in earlier lines of treatment; - advancing the preclinical development of Aniten and Aniten-related compounds from the Company's study of NTD degraders as a new approach to AR pathway inhibition.
-The Company's first generation of AR ANITen bAsed Chimera ("ANITAC") demonstrates the feasibility of this new approach to AR pathway inhibition for patients with mCRPC; and - continuing to further explore, preclinically, other potential applications for AR-NTD inhibitors.
+- completing the initial Phase 1 clinical development of EPI-7386 as a monotherapy treatment for patients with mCRPC, who are resistant to the current standard of care, to demonstrate the drug's characteristics as a single agent as completely as possible, with regards to safety, tolerability, and efficacy together with detailed pharmacological and biological studies.
+The assessment of the clinical data will determine the Company's clinical development of EPI-7386 as a single agent therapy and also as a combination therapy, whilst considering the impact of such treatment against the size of the patient population whose tumours have progressed and are prevalently driven by the AR pathway despite heavy pre-treatment of the latest generation antiandrogens; - combining Aniten compounds with second-generation antiandrogens in earlier lines of therapy.
+The Company, with industry partners, is conducting clinical trials of combinations of EPI-7386 and second-generation antiandrogens in patients with nmCRPC, mCRPC, mHSPC and neo-adjuvant prostate cancer surgical therapy in earlier lines of treatment; and - continuing preclinical studies including work on other Aniten molecules, NTD degraders, and other potential applications for AR-NTD inhibitors.